Skip to main content

 What Is the Foundational Importance of Sleep?

 Sleep is the primary state in which your body conducts its most critical repair and regeneration activities, orchestrated largely by growth hormone.
-The largest and most predictable surge of GH happens during (SWS), the deepest phase of your sleep cycle.
+The largest and most predictable surge of GH happens during slow-wave sleep (SWS), the deepest phase of your sleep cycle.
 This is when the pituitary is most receptive to GHRH.

 If sleep is fragmented, short, or lacks sufficient time in SWS, the primary window for GH release is missed.
 Introducing Sermorelin into a sleep-deprived system is like sending a perfectly crafted message to an empty room.
 The signal is sent, but the receiving apparatus is offline.
 Prioritizing consistent, high-quality sleep is the single most powerful lifestyle factor for ensuring these peptides can perform their intended function.